PopupMaker/Popup-Maker/readme.txt

   * Admin Bar with manual open, close & cookie resets for loaded popups.
 * Feature: Addded option to Disable on Tablets as well as mobile phones.
 * Feature: Added WooCommerce is_wc_endpoint_url conditions.
+* Improvement: Reworked popup analytics to improving response times and decreasing server loads.
+  * Moved Analytic tracking to the WP-API with a new endpoint.
+  * Reduced number of queries by 75% for analytics tracking.
 * Tweak: Creating a new trigger will automatically create a cookie and assign it if one doesn't exist.
 * Tweak: Mobile Disable was also applied to tablets, now only to phones.
 * Tweak: Removed readonly from rangesliders to make the fact you can manually enter any value more intuitive.